Atelectasis: Signs and symptoms

+Mild atelectasis is often asymptomatic and can only be found through X-Ray, though for larger collapsed specific clinical signs include tachypnea and diminished chest expansion on affected side.

-It is a common misconception and pure speculation that atelectasis cause postoperative fever.
+It is a common misconception and pure speculation that atelectasis causes postoperative fever.
 This claim has been perpetuated in medical textbooks as recently as 2021.
 Review articles published in 2011 and 2019 summarizing the available evidence on the association between atelectasis and post-operative fever concluded that there is no clinical evidence supporting this speculation.
 A recent article outlined the history of this myth and the true causes of postoperative fever.

 Causes

 The most common cause is post-surgical atelectasis, characterized by splinting, i.e. restricted breathing after abdominal surgery.
 Atelectasis develops in 75–90% of people undergoing general anesthesia for a surgical procedure.

-Another common cause is pulmonary tuberculosis.
-Smokers and the elderly are also at an increased risk.
+A common cause for atelectasis is tuberculosis.
+Tobacco smokers, and the elderly are also at an increased risk.
 Outside of this context, atelectasis implies some blockage of a bronchiole or bronchus, which can be within the airway (foreign body, mucus plug), from the wall (tumor, usually squamous cell carcinoma) or compressing from the outside (tumor, lymph node, tubercle).
 Another cause is poor surfactant spreading during inspiration, causing the surface tension to be at its highest which tends to collapse smaller alveoli.
 Atelectasis may also occur during suction, as along with sputum, air is withdrawn from the lungs.
 There are several types of atelectasis according to their underlying mechanisms or the distribution of alveolar collapse; resorption, compression, microatelectasis and contraction atelectasis.
 Relaxation atelectasis (also called passive atelectasis) is when a pleural effusion or a pneumothorax disrupts the contact between the parietal and visceral pleurae.

+Pathology of a human lung with atelectasis also associated with obstructive pneumonia.
+In the image the collapsed area appears darker than healthy lung tissue.

 Risk factors associated with increased likelihood of the development of atelectasis include: the type of surgery (thoracic and cardiopulmonary surgeries), the use of muscle relaxants, obesity, high oxygen, the lower lung segments.

 Factors also associated with the development of atelectasis include: age, presence of chronic obstructive pulmonary disease or asthma, and type of anesthetic.

 In the early 1950s, in UK aviation medicine, the condition acceleration atelectasis was given the name "Hunter lung" due to its prevalence in pilots of the transonic fighter jet, the Hawker Hunter, which used a 100% oxygen supply.